TensoriumCore/.github/profile/README.md

 # Tensorium Foundation

-The **Tensorium Foundation** is a non-profit organization dedicated to advancing research and open-source software in high-performance scientific computing, symbolic computation, and numerical relativity.
+The **Tensorium Foundation** is a non-profit organization dedicated to advancing research and open-source software in high-performance scientific computing with a focus on numerical relativity.

 ## Vision